llafuente/language/functions/_intro.markdown

 ```

-Compile will expand the call
+Compile will expand the call to

 ```plee
 arr.each(fn ($0, string $1) {